 - Social stratification over the lifecourse

-ESRC Project on Care Networks: Elisabeth is currently Principal Investigator of an ESRC-funded research project titled “Care networks in later life: A comparative study of Indonesia using ethnography and surveys” (10/2019 – 03/2023).
-This is a collaboration with the University of Oxford, Loughborough University and Atma Jaya Catholic University in Indonesia.
+ESRC Project on Care Networks: Until March 2023, Elisabeth was Principal Investigator of an ESRC-funded research project titled “Care networks in later life: A comparative study of Indonesia using ethnography and surveys” (10/2019 – 03/2023).
+This was a collaboration with the University of Oxford, Loughborough University and Atma Jaya Catholic University in Indonesia.
 The project investigates what care needs older Indonesians have; who provides care; what acceptable care looks like; and how care-dependent people are evaluated.
-It involves ethnographic research in five diverse communities across Indonesia, combined with collection of household survey data and analysis of existing national-level surveys.
+It involved ethnographic research in five diverse communities across Indonesia, combined with collection of household survey data and analysis of existing national-level surveys.
 Further details: https://gtr.ukri.org/projects?ref=ES%2FS013407%2F1

-Australian Research Council Project on Vulnerabilities Across the Lifecourse: Elisabeth is also co-investigator on an Australian Research Council funded project (2017-2021) which investigates social, health and economic vulnerabilities across the lifecourse in six Indonesian communities, utilising a common ethnographic, household survey and life history approach.
+Australian Research Council Project on Vulnerabilities Across the Lifecourse: Elisabeth was co-investigator on an Australian Research Council funded project (2017-2021) which investigated social, health and economic vulnerabilities across the lifecourse in six Indonesian communities, utilising a common ethnographic, household survey and life history approach.
 The project is led by Prof Lyn Parker from the University of Western Australia.
-Elisabeth's focus within the project is on three lifecourse stages (family formation, middle-age and old age) to examine the role of social networks and welfare provision in mitigating the impacts of common lifecourse vulnerabilities.
+Elisabeth's focus within the project was on three lifecourse stages (family formation, middle-age and old age) to examine the role of social networks and welfare provision in mitigating the impacts of common lifecourse vulnerabilities.

 Transnational migration, care and support: Elisabeth recently completed research on the local and transnational support networks of older Transylvanian Saxons in Romania.
 This German-speaking minority experienced dramatic outmigration to Germany in recent decades, leaving a predominantly older population in Romania.
 The research investigated transnational care and support, the role of the church and neighbours, and the transformation of local communities and support arrangements following emigration.
 The findings from this research have been published in Ageing and Society; and Journal of Ethnic and Migration Studies.